mo3tazda3na/travel/README.md

    npm run dev
    ```

 6. Visit http://localhost:3000 to use the app.
-The frontend proxies API requests to the backend using the `NEXT_PUBLIC_API_BASE_URL` value.
+Browser requests are sent to the backend using `NEXT_PUBLIC_API_BASE_URL`.
+Server-side
+   API routes (used by the Add Trip/Location forms) fall back to the same value unless `API_BASE_URL` is defined, which is useful when
+   running the frontend inside Docker.